andrewgull/tga_detection/README.md

 snakemake --use-conda --cores <number_of_cores> --configfile config.yaml
 ```

+You might need to edit `config/samples.tsv` to include actual paths to the FASTQ files (default is `resources/reads/`)

 # Parameters

 The parameters for the analysis are specified in the `params.tsv` file.
 The parameters include: